-While she considers herself a generalist and is happy to help anyone with their research no matter the topic Jordan has particular knowledge of criminal justice and access to justice (including mass incarceration and sentencing), military and veterans issues, LGTBQIA rights, and women’s rights.
+While she considers herself a generalist and is happy to help anyone with their research no matter the topic, Jordan has particular knowledge of criminal justice and access to justice issues (including mass incarceration and sentencing), military and veterans issues, LGTBQIA and women's rights.

 Jordan’s personal professional interests include space and transportation law, user design and usability, intellectual freedom and access to information, diversity and inclusivity initiatives, and emerging technologies.